WGBH/django-model-gatekeeper/README.md

 # Testing

 There are unit tests for the `can_this_object_page_be_shown`, `can_this_object_page_be_shown_to_public`, and `get_appropriate_object_from_model` utility methods.
 Run `python runtests.py`.

+# Troubleshooting

+## _I have a page that's not live but I can still see it!_

+Are you sure you're not logged into the Admin?
+If you are, you can still "see" pages that aren't live.

 # Features still to be integrated